-One of the major trends we saw on social media in 2019 was reverse editing.
+One of the major social media trends we've seen blow up in the past few years is reverse editing.
 More in-the-moment, off the cuff, unpolished content.
 While I can appreciate pulling back the curtain a bit (for me, stories is my outlet for that), I also feel that trying to achieve that unpolished content is really just the same as curating, don't you think?
 In both instances, creators are creating - and whatever form is your cup of tea, you do you girl.

-But for those of you who love a good aesthetic like I do, I want to break down a few tips with the help of some of my girls for you today.
+But for those of you who love a good aesthetic like I do, I want to break down a few tips with the help of some of my friends in the industry for you today.

 Content is king, and really lies at the core of creating a cohesive Instagram feed.
 I often see pages where there will be, for example, 20 fashion-focused photos in a row, with a recipe post thrown in and 1 or 2 beauty posts in the mix.
 That, my friends, is not niche'd content.